Reparameterized LLM Training via Orthogonal Equivalence Transformation: Discussions and Intriguing Insights

-The property that POET preserves singular spectrum while retaining minimal hyperspherical energy in expectation well justifies why POET yields stable training and good generalization performance.
+The property that POET preserves singular spectrum while retaining small hyperspherical energy well justifies why POET yields stable training and good generalization.
 Such a property only holds true when the weight initialization follows zero-mean isotropic Gaussian, which is perfectly satisfied by current weight initialization.
-It may also justify why zero-mean isotropic Gaussian initialization (\eg, standard Gaussian, normalized Gaussian, Xavier~\cite{glorot2010understanding}) works better than the uniform spectrum initialization in our experiments.
+It may also justify why zero-mean isotropic Gaussian initialization works better than the uniform spectrum initialization in our experiments.
 To further validate that POET maintains a small hyperspherical energy, we plot the hyperspherical energy of the Llama-60M model at different iterations in Figure~\ref{fig:empirical_energy}.
 We compare the sum of the hyperspherical energy of all the layers trained by AdamW, Muon or POET.
 The results again verify POET's energy-minimizing property.
-Slightly different from previous orthogonal training~\cite{liu2021orthogonal}, POET can not preserve exactly the same hyperspherical energy throughout the training, but it can provably minimize hyperspherical energy in an expectation sense.
-Interestingly, we find that Muon can also minimize hyperspherical energy more effectively than AdamW, which partially justifies why Muon may lead to better performance.
+Different from previous orthogonal training~\cite{liu2021orthogonal}, POET can not preserve exactly the same hyperspherical energy during training, but it can well minimize hyperspherical energy in an expectation sense.
+We also find that Muon can better minimize hyperspherical energy than AdamW.